 Environmental allergies can produce a multitude of symptoms in the head and neck region, including nasal congestion, runny nose, post-nasal drip, itchy throat, sinus pressure and headaches, itchy ears and ear pain.
-We provide treatments to minimize allergy symptoms while avoiding the inconvenience of allergy shots in the vast majority of cases.
+Great Neck ENT provides treatments to minimize allergy symptoms while avoiding the inconvenience of allergy shots in the vast majority of cases.
 Serving Bayside, Queens, Long Island, and surrounding areas.

 Most allergies are inherited.
 If one parent has allergies, the child has a 50% chance of also having them.
 If both parents suffer from allergies, the child has a 75% chance.
 The specific allergen may be different.
 You may also be at a higher risk for allergies if you have asthma.